Sashegy: History

-In the beginning of the 20th century a military complex was built at the foot of the hill (now Petőfi Barracks).
+At the beginning of the 20th century, a military complex was built at the foot of the hill (now Petőfi Barracks).
 The first great building on the hill itself was the college of the Congregation of Notre Dame de Sion, established in 1930.
 Suburbanization only began in the 1940s and 1950s when family homes were built in place of the old orchards.
-In 1944 concrete bunkers were built on the top of the hill, and many new villas were destroyed during the siege of Budapest in 1944-45.
+In 1944 concrete bunkers were built on the top of the hill, and many new villas were destroyed during the siege of Budapest in 1944–45.
 The present stock of houses mainly comes from the last decades of the 20th century.
 The natural upper areas were preserved with the establishment of the nature reserve in 1958.
 According to the 1990 census Sashegy had 9030 inhabitants (7969 in the 11th and 1061 in the 12th district part).

 Streets

 The process of suburbanization was accelerated by designation of new streets across the neighbourhood.
 The main roads around foot of the hill followed much older pathways like the old Sashegyi út (now Hegyalja út) which connected the valley under Gellért Hill with Farkasrét.

 The majority of the new streets were established in the period between 1928 and 1941.
 The most important among them was Miasszonyunk útja (now Meredek utca), leading towards the college, in 1930.